prakulsharma/topic-modeling-10k/README.md

 # Quantitative Topic Modeling for Enhanced Stock Analysis

-## Topic Modeling on SEC 10-K disclosures to understand document parts and map them with the stock performance using Yahoo Finance API, to enhance predictability and improve portfolios
+Topic Modeling on SEC 10-K disclosures to understand document parts and map them with the stock performance using Yahoo Finance API, to enhance predictability and improve portfolios

-### About
+### Background

 ### Workflow

 ### Algorithms

+- LDA
+- BERTopic
+- TopicGPT

-### Results and metrics
+### Results and Evaluation Metrics

 ### Challenges and Future Scope